Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 ##### The GenomicRanges package

-The *GenomicRanges* package extends the functionality introduced by IRanges to allow for analysis of genomic regions within the Bioconductor framework, and severs as a foundation for accessing and manipulating genomic regions for other BioConductor packages, some of which we will discuss (e.g. [*rtracklayer*](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html), [*BSGenome*](https://bioconductor.org/packages/release/bioc/html/BSgenome.html), [*GenomicAlignments*](https://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)).
+The *GenomicRanges* package extends the functionality introduced by IRanges to allow for analysis of genomic regions within the Bioconductor framework, and seves as a foundation for accessing and manipulating genomic regions for other BioConductor packages, some of which we will discuss (e.g. [*rtracklayer*](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html), [*BSGenome*](https://bioconductor.org/packages/release/bioc/html/BSgenome.html), [*GenomicAlignments*](https://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html)).

 At the core of the package is the *GRanges* class, which is analogous to the IRanges class but specifies genomic ranges denoted by a start, and end on a specific sequence (e.g. a chromosome).
 Lets construct a `GRanges` object for the ranges shown in the figure.
 ```